andreashuber69/verify-coldcard-dice-seed/README.md

 then generates addresses from a different seed, only known to the attacker.

 CAUTION: The very point of a COLDCARD is that the 24 word seed of a real wallet is NEVER entered outside of a coldcard.
-You should therefore only use this application to VERIFY the seed and address derivation of your COLDCARD.
+You should therefore only use this application to **verify** the seed and address derivation of your COLDCARD.
 Once you are convinced that your COLDCARD works correctly, you should then generate the seed of your real wallet on your COLDCARD only.
 Since the COLDCARD electronics has no way of knowing whether you're verifying seed derivation or generating a real wallet, you can be reasonably sure that your real wallet was indeed derived from the dice entropy you entered.